|

 2

-If the stars should appear just one night in a thousand years, how would men believe and adore!
+If the stars should appear just one night in a

 --Ralph Waldo Emerson